CLICK HERE TO DONATE ANY AMOUNT

 With the organization up and running, it was now tasked with establishing an exemplary artistic program that would be recognized on a national and international scale.
 Additional changes to the Yale Union laundry building were necessary to support the organization’s small staff as well as to welcome the public inside.
 Yale Union built its FIRST SCREENING ROOM to showcase several film programs, the COMMON ROOM gallery wall was built to better exhibit fine art programs, and a LIBRARY was built as a resource for visiting artists and curators, staff, students, and audience members.
 Yale Union received support to plant TREES along its sidewalk and construct TWO ADDITIONAL BATHROOMS to improve the experience of its audience.
 Finally, in 2013 the Yale Union laundry building was generously donated to the organization which secured its ability to continue its mission into the future.

 Having received ownership of its historic building, Yale Union now began to make serious efforts to repurpose the space for its needs and begin planning for the larger restoration and development to make the building an assembly space.
 During this time, Yale Union totally repurposed the first level of its building, taking a completely open floor plan and dividing it into artists’ studios and maker spaces.
 This change allowed the institution to support artists and artisans as well as create an income stream to support its programming mission.
 With this new construction on the FIRST FLOOR, Yale Union also made the building safer and more comfortable for the visiting public with things like sprinklers, handrails, heating, and exit lighting.
 Yale Union also renovated its woodshop to increase its functionality.
 During this time, Yale Union undertook two historic restoration projects.
 The second-level wood floors were sanded and refinished to increase their lifespan and bring out their hidden beauty, and a first-floor loading door, which was once used to deliver coal with horse drawn carriages, was repurposed into a MAIN PEDESTRIAN ENTRANCE.
-By the end of 2017, Yale Union was actively working on a plan to achieve assembly occupancy status and complete necessary seismic upgrades.

 ☐ RESTORATION OF WINDOWS